 How will you handle promotion/marketing?

-This can get complex fast, so keep it as simple as you can in the beginning.
-We recommend doing a search to find the most effective marketing channels for your industry, which should align with your ideal customer personas.
+This gets complicated fast, so keep it as simple as you can in the early stages.
+The most important thing for you to do right now is find out the most effective marketing channels for your industry, as well as what your ideal customers are most responsive to.